Philipp Wurzbacher

-Johann Philipp Wurzbacher (26 May 1898 – 31 March 1984) was a German Sturmabteilung (SA) officer who rose to the rank of SA-Brigadeführer.
+Freikorps RoßbachJohann Philipp Wurzbacher (26 May 1898 – 31 March 1984) was a German Sturmabteilung (SA) officer who rose to the rank of SA-Brigadeführer.
 He was also a Nazi Party member of the Reichstag from electoral constituency 26 (Franconia) between March 1933 and 1945.
 He fought as an officer with the Wehrmacht for the duration of the Second World War.
 After the war, he remained imprisoned in labour camps until 1953.

 Early life

 Wurzbacher was born as Johann Philipp Wurzbacher, the son of a factory weaver in Selbitz.
 He attended the local Volksschule and then a technical training school in Nuremberg.
 At age 18, he joined the Royal Bavarian Army and fought in the First World War.
 He was a member of a pioneer battalion from 1 December 1916 and then was transferred to a mortar company of the 11th Bavarian Infantry Division.
 He sustained a serious wound in 1917 and, after spending several months in a hospital, he returned to his unit.

 After the end of the war, Wurzbacher was discharged from military service on 24 January 1919.
-In the immediate postwar period, Wurzbacher began to become active in extreme right-wing political circles, belonging to the Roßbach Freikorps, the Organisation Consul, and the Viking League.
+In the immediate postwar period, Wurzbacher began to become active in extreme right-wing political circles, belonging to Freikorps Roßbach, the Organisation Consul, and the Viking League.
 During this time, Wurzbacher worked as an independent businessman (manufacturing and distributing hand embroidery), later as publishing director of the Völkischer Beobachter in Franconia.